andcho09/PricePerformanceChart/README.md

 ### 2) Update the Lambda code

-Note, the ``ant deploy`` target will do the first 3 steps for you (i.e. will create the change set).
+Note, the ``ant build deploy`` target will do the first 3 steps for you (i.e. will create the change set).

 1. Package CloudFormation template (i.e. upload code to S3) and copy template to S3 (note this is a Unix command)